dmr104/whisper/gh_pages/docs/political_commentary.md

 that to be great, this poverty,
 shall not be it, not liberty.

 His political rags to riches story would make a very good sci-fi one.
 It is almost as though his rise to power has being deigned by some higher power.
+The following ditty is a satire.

 Hey big ben, for the little green men.
 I knew one too, his name was Glen.